 Situations of exceeding anxiety and stressful, intense experiences create unpleasant memories.
 It is important, if not crucial, to remember situations that might have hurt us seriously.
 It makes sense that the stress hormones should facilitate our retaining the memory of events occurring under stress.

-Of course, not all stress boosts learning.
+Not all stress boosts learning.
 Too much stress produces the opposite effect.
 There is a difference between being stressed and stressed out.
-When we experience far too much stress, our organism goes into alarm mode where survival has the first and sole priority and memory formation decreases.
+When we experience far too much stress, our organism goes into an alarm mode where survival has the first and sole priority, and memory formation decreases.
 Chronic stress does not promote learning either.

 Bottom line: we need to be nuanced about stress.
-Events causing healthy stress responses are necessary for enhancing attention to details, the formation of memory, creation of bonds, and learning—and too much stress or for too long works against it.
+Events causing healthy stress responses are necessary for enhancing attention to details, the formation of memory, the creation of bonds, and learning—and too much stress works against it.